LibbyWin/SnowHoliday/README.md

 ## Credits
 Throughout this project I need to thank the Code Institute tutorials for guiding me through the use of Google Maps and API's.
 Thanks to Eric Terwan, for his tutorial on Navigation bar which pops out on desktop and mobile devices.
 Thanks to Brian Macharia, for the help and support with this project.
-All suggestions to this site we revised and edit had been made to make the website more responsive and user friendly.
+All suggestions to this site we revised, and edit had been made to make the website more responsive and user friendly.